EspenBerget/Writeups/SiktCTF/osint_slash3.md

 Translated it says:
 "This challenge is in norwegian for some extra spice 😉 I've seen this cabin before, but cant remember where.
 Can you find it?"

-Now, the english norwegian mix and the "extra spice" clue convinsed me this was a reference to "Halvor Bakke", a tv presenter whos program revolves around styling and renovating cabins.
-He often uses phrases like "extra spice" in english, so there you go, must be it right?!
+Now, the english norwegian mix and the "extra spice" clue convinsed me this was a reference to "Halvor Bakke", a TV presenter whos program revolves around styling and renovating cabins.
+He often uses phrases similar to "extra spice" in english, so there you go, must be it right?!

 Well after finding a website containing most of the cabins from the show, looking at those who can have anything to do with